 Pet insurance can cover routine pet care

-Pet insurance doesn’t just have to be for accidents and emergencies.
-Our comprehensive pet insurance offers you the option to take out cover for things like vaccination and dental treatment so that you’re always up to date on your pet’s routine care.
+Pet insurance doesn’t just have to be for accidents.
+Our comprehensive pet insurance offers you the option to take out cover for things like non-routine vet visits, allergy medication, illnesses and dental treatment so that you’re always up to date on your pet’s medical care.